-- 1. We receive an invoice from your care provider.
+1. We receive an invoice from your care provider.
 We check whether excess applies.
-If so, we will invoice you the amount due. - 2.
-You receive an invoice from your care provider directed at you.
+If so, we will invoice you the amount due.

+2. You receive an invoice from your care provider directed at you.
 You can claim this amount from us.
-We deduct the excess from the payment and transfer the reimbursement to the account number (IBAN) of the policyholder. - 3.
-A statutory personal contribution applies to the healthcare or medical expenses (see glossary).
+We deduct the excess from the payment and transfer the reimbursement to the bank account number (IBAN) of the policyholder.

+3. A statutory personal contribution applies to the healthcare or medical expenses (see glossary).
 The personal contribution is first deducted from the total amount.
-The remaining amount counts towards the compulsory excess.
+The remaining amount counts towards the compulsory excess and then towards the voluntary excess.
 How this works in practice is shown in the calculation examples.